YumiKomai/third_repo/README.md

 To prove this hypothesis we plot these variables of all countries that we have data, which have different internet accessibility rate, student's academic ability and economic growth.
 Then, we have analyzed the correlation between these variables.

 ### Education and Internet Accessibility
-TheThese plots show the strong correlation between internet accesibility and average schoolong year and quality of education system.These plots show the strong correlation between internet accesibility and average schoolong year and quality of education system.se plots show the strong correlation between internet accesibility and average schoolong year and quality of education system.These plots show the strong correlation between internet accesibility and average schoolong year and quality of education system.
+The result shows the strong correlation between internet accesibility and average schoolong year and quality of education system, and this is statistically significant.

 ### GDP and Internet Accessibility
 The result shows a strong correlation between internet accesibility and GDP per capita, and this is statistically significant.